Value added: Definition

+In microeconomics, value added may be defined as the market value of aggregate output of a transformation process, minus the market value of aggregate input (or aggregate inputs) of a transformation process.
+One may describe value added with the help of Ulbo de Sitter's design theory for production synergies.
+He divides transformation processes into two categories, parts and aspects.
+Parts can be compared to timeline stages, such as first preparing the dish, then washing it, then drying it.
+Aspects are equated with area specialization, for example that someone takes care of the part of the counter that consists of glass, another takes care of the part that consists of plates, a third takes care of cutlery.
+An important part of understanding value added is therefore to examine delimitations.

-In economics, specifically macroeconomics, the term value added refers to the contribution of the factors of production (i.e. capital and labor) to raise the value of the product and increase the income of those who own the said factors.
+In macroeconomics, the term refers to the contribution of the factors of production (i.e. capital and labor) to raise the value of the product and increase the income of those who own the said factors.
 Therefore, the national value added is shared between capital and labor.

 Outside of business and economics, value added refers to the economic enhancement that a company gives its products or services prior to offering them to the consumer, which justifies why companies are able to sell products for more than they cost the company to produce.
 Additionally, this enhancement also helps distinguish the company's products from those of its competitors.